UniteForHumanity/UniteForHumanity/readme.md

 <h3>Projects</h3>

-The organizing team is grateful for the group of talented and engaged community members who brought together a diverse and impressive set of skills to make this weekend a success.
+The organizing team is grateful for the group of talented and engaged community members who bring together a diverse and impressive set of skills to make this weekend a success.
 To read more about the projects and prototypes conceived during the event, please visit our Projects page after July 17.

 A kickoff event was held Sunday July 10 with presentations on challenges we will address on July 16-17.
-Notes from that event are at <a href="https://public.etherpad-mozilla.org/p/Uniteforhumanity">https://public.etherpad-mozilla.org/p/Uniteforhumanity</a>
+Notes from that event are at <a href="https://public.etherpad-mozilla.org/p/Uniteforhumanity">https://public.etherpad-mozilla.org/p/Uniteforhumanity</a>.

 <h3>Table of Contents</h3>